 Under Solvency II, deferred tax assets and liabilities emerge from temporary differences with tax values of assets and liabilities, and, when applicable, from tax loss carry forwards.
-Deferred tax assets are recognized to the extent that it is probable that future taxable profit will be available to offset the temporary differences, taking into account the existence of tax groups and any legal or regulatory requirements on the limits (in terms of amounts or timing) relating to the carry forward of unused tax losses or the carry forward of unused tax credits.
+Deferred tax assets are recognized to the extent that it is probable that future taxable profit will be available to offset the temporary differences, taking into account the existence of tax groups and any legal or regulatory requirements on the limits (in terms of amounts or timing) relating to the carry forward of unused tax credits.
 The recoverability of deferred tax assets recognized in previous periods is re-assessed at each closing.